 The battery charger must be properly grounded.
-Use a three prong No. 12 AWG heavy duty power cord no more than 50 feet long.
+Use a three prong No. 12 AWG heavy duty power cord with a ground conductor in good condition.
+Keep it as short as possible.
+No more than 50 feet.

 Locate all cords so that they will not be stepped on, tripped on, or otherwise damaged.
 Immediately replace worn, cut, or damaged power cords or wires.